rpgeeganage/restful4up/README.md

 * `/v1/emulation-output`

-Upload the file to unpack and get output from the Unipacker
+Upload the file to unpack and get the emulation output of the Unipacker

 * `/v1/clean`